MDEGroup/MNB_SourceCode/README.md

 As discussed in the paper, we have build three different dataset by variating the number of files used in the training phase i.e., 10, 50, and 100:

 ```
+results
+    .
+    |--- validation_100/       		It contains the results for the 10 README files
+    |
+    |--- validation_50/				The ten-folder structure for the 50 README files
+    |
+    |--- validation_10/   			The ten-folder structure for the 10 README files

 evaluation structure
     .
     |--- ten_folder_100.rar/       		The ten-folder structure for the 100 ReadMe
     |
-    |--- ten_folder_50.rar/             The ten-fodler structure for the 50 ReadMe
+    |--- ten_folder_50.rar/				The ten-folder structure for the 50 ReadMe
     |
     |--- ten_folder_10.rar/   			The ten-folder structure for the 10 ReadMe